Skip to main content

 About ATF

-ATF — short for the Bureau of Alcohol, Tobacco, Firearms and Explosives — is the federal law enforcement agency charged with, among other responsibilities, inspecting the 137,000 federal firearms licensees (FFLs) in the United States.
-It does this as part of its public safety mission to “protect[] the public from crimes involving firearms, explosives, arson, and the diversion of alcohol and tobacco products; regulate[] lawful commerce in firearms and explosives; and provide[] worldwide support to law enforcement, public safety, and industry partners.”
+ATF — short for the Bureau of Alcohol, Tobacco, Firearms and Explosives — is the federal law enforcement agency charged with, among other responsibilities, inspecting the 129,000 federal firearms licensees (FFLs) in the United States.
+It does this as part of its public safety mission to “protect[] America’s communities by confronting violent crime driven by the illegal use of firearms, explosives, and acts of arson… concentrate on identifying and dismantling illegal firearms traffickers who fuel violence by arming prohibited persons, gang members, drug cartels, illegal aliens, and terrorist organizations... [and] partner[] with state and local law enforcement to investigate, identify, and prosecute violent offenders;[and] safeguard lawful commerce…”

 About FFLs

 A federal firearms licensee, or FFL, is an individual or business licensed by ATF to be engaged in the business of firearms, including dealing, manufacturing, and importing firearms.
-There are approximately 137,000 FFLs in the United States, including about 53,000 gun dealers (FFL Type 01), 7,000 pawnbrokers (FFL Type 02), 19,000 manufacturers (FFL Type 07), and 2,000 importers (FFL Type 08) as of FY22.
+There are approximately 129,000 FFLs in the United States, including about 48,000 gun dealers (FFL Type 01), 6,000 pawnbrokers (FFL Type 02), 21,000 manufacturers (FFL Type 07), and 2,000 importers (FFL Type 08) as of FY24.

 No. This map shows the documents that ATF has produced to Brady in response to its Freedom of Information Act (FOIA) requests for FFL compliance inspection reports since July 2015 that resulted in the issuance of a Warning Letter or more severe remedy, nearly all of which are from the requested time period, but ATF also produced a handful from years prior.
 These reports represent a small subset of all ATF inspection reports generated during this period of time.
 Brady will continue to update this website as it receives additional reports.